-Next up in our “Ask Drone Girl” series is about beginner flight modes.
+Next up in our “Ask Drone Girl” series is about beginner flight modes, and how headless mode fits in.
 If you have a question for Drone Girl, contact her here.

 It seems most experienced pilots say we should learn to fly using standard controls, not headless mode.
 However, I can’t find any reason for that advice, except that headless is “cheating.”
 What do you recommend and why?